Jonathan Greenard: Professional career

+Houston Texans

-Greenard was drafted by the Houston Texans in the third round, 90th overall, of the 2020 NFL Draft.
+Greenard was drafted by the Houston Texans in the third round, 90th overall, of the 2020 NFL draft.
 On May 14, 2020, Greenard signed a four-year contract with the Texans that included a nearly $900,000 signing bonus.
-Greenard made his NFL debut on October 4, 2020 against the Minnesota Vikings.
+Greenard made his NFL debut on October 4, 2020, against the Minnesota Vikings.
 In Week 11 against the New England Patriots, Greenard recorded his first career sack on Cam Newton during the 27–20 win.
 Greenard finished his rookie season with 19 tackles, two tackles for loss, and one sack in 13 games played with one start.

 On October 22, 2022, Greenard was placed on injured reserve.
 He was activated on December 17.

+Minnesota Vikings

+On March 13, 2024, Greenard signed a four-year, $76 million contract with the Minnesota Vikings.

+In Week 3 of the 2024 season, Greenard recorded three sacks and four tackles in a 34–7 win over the Texans, earning NFC Defensive Player of the Week.